seanslma/maki/PowerBI/DAX/Func.md

 ## HASONEFILTER(columnName)
 Returns TRUE when the number of directly filtered values on columnName is one.
+- one value
-- based on a direct filter
+- direct filter

 ## HASONEVALUE(columnName)
 Returns TRUE when the context of a specific column has been filtered down to one distinct value only.
+- one value
-- based on a direct/cross-filter
+- direct/cross-filter

 ## ISFILTERED(columnName)
 Returns TRUE when the columnName parameter is filtered in the PivotTable (all simple, non-total rows and columns in a PivotTable are filtered by a given context).
+- can have any number of values
 - direct filter

 ## ISCROSSFILTERED(columnName)
 Returns TRUE when ColumnName or a column of TableName is being cross-filtered.
+- can have any number of values
 - direct/cross filter

 ## SUMMERIZE